eArmada8/toir_model_tool/README.md

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.
 2. The output can be imported into Blender as .glb, or as raw buffers using DarkStarSword's amazing plugin: https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py (tested on commit [5fd206c](https://raw.githubusercontent.com/DarkStarSword/3d-fixes/5fd206c52fb8c510727d1d3e4caeb95dac807fb2/blender_3dmigoto.py))
-3. toir_export_model.py is dependent on lib_fmtibvb.py, which must be in the same folder.
+3. toir_export_model.py is dependent on lib_fmtibvb.py, which must be in the same folder.  toir_import_model.py is dependent on both toir_export_model.py and lib_fmtibvb.py, which again must be in the same folder.
+4. The model files are stored in toidata_release.l7c.
+Extract files and insert files with [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2).

 ## Usage:
 ### toir_export_model.py